Frequently Asked Questions

 This is where it got interesting.

 We rewrote the training data pipeline.
-Instead of 5 orgs with 50 turns each, we pulled from 50 orgs with 500 turns each.
+Instead of a handful of orgs with 50 turns each, we pulled from our full customer base — hundreds of turns per org.
 Batch embeddings (16 per API call instead of one-by-one).
 Mixed negatives: 64% hard, 18% cross-org random, 18% positive.
 After deduplication: 315,940 training pairs.

 Cost: less than $1 in embedding API calls.
 About 15 minutes of runtime.